rachelslaybaugh/git-novice/05-forks-PRs.md

 that we can keep things in sync with other repositories.
 In this case,  we want to connect your repository to mine.
-This will allow you to get any changes I make and for you to contribute changes back.
+This will allow you to get any changes I make and for you to (potentially) contribute changes back.

-We will use the `remote add` command and call this remote "upstream" to indicate that it is upstream from your repository (this is a common practice for forked repositories).
+We will use the `remote add` command and call this remote "upstream" to indicate that it is upstream from your repository (this nomenclature is common for forked repositories).

 ~~~
 $ git remote add upstream https://github.com/rachelslaybaugh/planets.git